-- The out-of-pocket maximum is the limit on the total payment a patient pays in deductibles plus co-insurance per year. - After reaching the out-of-pocket maximum, the patient no longer pays co-insurance because his or her plan begins to pay 100 percent of covered medical expenses. - Members are still responsible for services that are not covered by the plan. - Members must continue to pay their monthly premiums or their insurance will be canceled.
+- The out-of-pocket maximum is the limit on the total payment a patient pays per year. - After reaching the out-of-pocket maximum, the patient no longer pays co-insurance because their plan begins to pay 100 percent of covered medical expenses. - Many plans will include everything a patient pays in deductibles, co-insurance and co-payments in the out-of-pocket maximum.
+However, some plans will exclude certain payment (eg, co-payments).

-In Network and Out of Network
+• Members are still responsible for services that are not covered by the plan.

+Members must continue to pay their monthly premiums or their insurance will be canceled.

+In-Network and Out-of-Network